Painting Shortcuts That Look Fine at First but Fail Fast Later

 Fortunately, homeowners can often catch red flags before the work begins.
 The right questions usually tell you a lot about the standards behind the quote.

-If the answer is vague, rushed, or seems too simple, that is often a sign the job is being priced cosmetically instead of professionally.
+If the answer is vague, rushed, or seems too simple, the job may be priced cosmetically instead of professionally.

 Sanding should not be treated like an optional extra when repairs, trim, or adhesion matter.

-A professional should be able to explain why certain areas need primer instead of pretending every surface is the same.
+A professional should explain why certain areas need primer instead of pretending every surface is the same.

 If a large project seems to have almost no prep time built in, the finish standard is probably being compromised.